curvefi/curve-reward-manager/README.md

 # About

-This RewardManager allows to use deposit_reward_token() only on a preset of gauges provided on contract creation.
+This Distributor allows to use deposit_reward_token() only on a preset of gauges provided on contract creation.

-The manager can decide on the time and on the size of the reward, but has no access to funds anytime.
+The guard can decide on the time and on the size of the reward, but has no access to funds anytime.

 If set, a RecoveryGauge can be used to send back funds to a RecoveryAddress